bobrafie/interview/domino.md

 ### Code requirements

-1. You can use base JavaScript libraries such as jQuery, underscore.js, Backbone.js, etc.
+1. You can use base JavaScript libraries such as jQuery, underscore, react, etc.
 2. Submit code in a [JSFiddle](http://jsfiddle.net) so that it can be easily viewed and analyzed.

 ### Evaluation